-Roger Stone Actively Worked To Get WikiLeaks Founder Julian Assange A ‘Blanket Pardon’, Text Messages Show
+Roger Stone Actively Worked To Get WikiLeaks Founder Julian Assange A ‘Blanket Pardon,’ Text Messages Show

 “Something very big about to go down.”

-Special Counsel Robert Mueller has intensified his probe into the communication that Stone had with WikiLeaks.
+Special counsel Robert Mueller has intensified his probe into the communication that Stone had with WikiLeaks.
 The shadowy organization was responsible for releasing the hacked emails from the DNC server back in 2016, and although Assange continues to claim that he didn’t receive the information from Russia, U.S. investigators believe that Russians already implicated by Mueller were responsible for providing WikiLeaks with the emails.

 Prosecutors working for Robert Mueller have asked at least one witness about efforts by Roger Stone to obtain a presidential pardon for WikiLeaks Julian Assange https://t.co/MobUFCbFo4